jro1311/linux_docs/help/btrfs.md

 sudo update-grub
 ```

-- If necessary, edit grub entry on boot menu to reflect subvolume changes
+- If necessary, edit GRUB entry on boot menu to reflect subvolume changes

 ## Maintenance